All Dogs Go to Heaven 2: Production

 David Feiss served as an in-house supervising animator, storyboard artist and character designer for the state-side production.
 Much of the film's animation was outsourced to foreign studios, such as Wang Film Productions in Taipei, Taiwan (from which Yang Chih Tsang was the directing animator) and its Bangkok, Thailand-based division (from which Jov Huang and Shih-fu Liao were supervising animators), Phoenix Animation in Toronto, Ontario (from which Julian Harris was the directing animator), A-Film in Copenhagen, Denmark (from which Jorgen Lerdam was the directing animator), Dino Animation in London, England (from which Dino Athanassiou was a sequence director), Red Rover in London, England (from which Andy Knight was a directing animator), Scowling Wolf in St Leonards, Australia (from which Peter Sheehan and Richard Zaloudek were art directors), Catflap Animation in Crows Nest, Australia (from which Maurice Glacomini was a supervising animator), Franck & Franck in Paris, France (from which Emmanuel Franck was a supervising animator) and Screen Animation Ireland LTD (formerly Don Bluth Entertainment) in Dublin, Ireland.

 Music

 Mark Watters composed the score for the film.
 Barry Mann and Cynthia Weil wrote the lyrics and music for the songs.
 A soundtrack was released on January 20, 1996, by MCA Records on vinyl record, compact cassette and CD.

 Songs

 Original songs performed in the film include:

 Release

 Theatrical

-All Dogs Go to Heaven 2 was originally scheduled for release in holiday 1995, but was later pushed back to its current date of March 1996 to avoid competition with Disney/Pixar's Toy Story and Amblimation's Balto.
+All Dogs Go to Heaven 2 was originally scheduled for release during the 1995 holiday season, but was later pushed back to its current date of March 29, 1996 to avoid competition with Disney/Pixar's Toy Story and Universal/Amblimation's Balto.